Knative is a platform for running serverless workloads on Kubernetes. This guide will show you how to run basic Knative workloads in gVisor.

 This guide assumes you have have a cluster that is capable of running gVisor workloads.
 This could be a GKE Sandbox enabled cluster on Google Cloud Platform or one you have set up yourself using containerd Quick Start.

-Knative allows the use of various parameters on Pods via feature flags.
-We will enable the runtimeClassName feature flag to enable the use of the Kubernetes Runtime Class.
+Knative allows the use of various parameters on Pods via deployment configs amongst other things.
+We will set the runtime-class-name property to configure the Kubernetes deployments created by Knative.

 apiVersion: v1